-The showcase will be live-streamed this June and is set to feature plenty of exclusive previews and news on the company’s popular titles that are heading to the PC, PlayStation 5, Xbox Series X and Nintendo Switch.
+The showcase, live-streamed today (19 June) featured plenty of exclusive previews and news on the company’s popular titles that are heading to the PC, PlayStation 5, Xbox Series X and Nintendo Switch.

 What’s the latest news?

 - EA announces five new games at EA Live Play 2020

 - Watch brand new Star Wars Squadrons gameplay

 - EA teases Battlefield and Dragon Age 4, gives an insight into next-gen

 - EA’s The Sims 4 and Titanfall 2 are now on Steam

 - EA to introduce cross-play to new season of Apex Legends

 How can I watch EA Play Live 2020?